awsdocs/aws-lambda-developer-guide/doc_source/lambda-services.md

 + [Amazon Simple Storage Service Batch](services-s3-batch.md)
 + [Secrets Manager](with-secrets-manager.md)

 For asynchronous invocation, Lambda queues the event before passing it to your function\.
 The other service gets a success response as soon as the event is queued and isn't aware of what happens afterwards\.
 If an error occurs, Lambda handles [retries](invocation-retries.md), and can send failed events to a [destination](invocation-async.md#invocation-async-destinations) that you configure\.
+You can disable retries for a function by setting the function's reserved concurrency value to zero\.

 **Services that invoke Lambda functions asynchronously**
 + [Amazon Simple Storage Service](with-s3.md)